mszeles/selenideium-element-inspector/README.md

 * Printing name based selector for both Selenide and Selenium
 * Printing tagName based selector for both Selenide and Selenium
 * Printing linkText based selector for both Selenide and Selenium
-* Printing linkText based selector for Selenide
+* Printing withText based selector for Selenide
 * Printing CSS based selector for both Selenide and Selenium